-Knowing how to properly engage and train your glutes is integral to getting the body you want and deserve-both in appearance and in function.
-Not only are the glutes incredibly powerful and their activation important for the performance of just about every exercise, they happen to be the muscle group that most of us really want to develop.
+Knowing how to properly engage and train your glutes is integral to any fitness routine.
+Not only are the glutes incredibly powerful and their activation important for the performance of just about every exercise, they happen to be the muscle group that many of us really want to develop.

 When the ladies of Girls Gone Strong get together, you can be sure there will be some glute training!

 In honor of your booty, the Girls Gone Strong have compiled this list to help you design your glute training.
 Indeed squats, deadlifts, and hip thrusts are amazing for developing your glutes, are the king of lifts, but today we want to highlight a few other very effective glute exercises.

 Maintain a sizable distance between your feet at all times, and maintain tension on the bands.

 Set your hips back and keep your knees soft.